hiendang7613vulcan/test_01/Meeting_d38kierj1goc739ba5m0.md

 ### ✔️ Decision 1

 **Statement**
-Adopt an operational readiness group model with a bespoke agenda for Encompass implementation.
+Adopt an operational readiness group model for Encompass implementation, starting with mental health services and expanding trust-wide.

-**Scope**: Mental Health Services (later adopted trust-wide) **Owner**: Speaker A*
+**Scope**: Mental Health Services and subsequently the entire trust **Owner**: Performance Manager*

 **Rationale**
-> To ensure structured preparation, stakeholder engagement, and effective transition to the new digital system.
+> The model provided structure, clarity, and effective stakeholder engagement, which facilitated readiness for the new system.

 ---